-Towards Zero, first published in 1944, is an intricately plotted murder mystery featuring Superintendent Battle, the last of the five novels he appears in.
+Towards Zero, first published in 1944 (my copy is a 1972 impression), is an intricately plotted murder mystery featuring Superintendent Battle, the last of the five novels he appears in.
 Agatha Christie dedicated this book to Robert Graves, author of I Claudius, who was her neighbour in Devon during the Second World War and the two had become friends.
 She wrote:

 ‘Dear Robert, Since you are kind enough to say you like my stories, I venture to dedicate this book to you.
 All I ask is that you sternly restrain your critical faculties (doubtless sharpened by your recent excesses in that line!) when reading it.
 This is a story for your pleasure and not a candidate for Mr Graves’ literary pillory!”

 It was received well at the time reviewed in the 6 August 1944 issue of The Observer:

 “The new Agatha Christie has a deliciously prolonged and elaborate build-up, urbane and cosy like a good cigar and red leather slippers.
 Poirot is absent physically, but his influence guides the sensitive inspector past the wiles of the carefully planted house party, and with its tortuous double bluff this might well have been a Poirot case.
 How gratifying to see Agatha Christie keeping the flag of the old classic who-dun-it so triumphantly flying!”